-Stephanie has successfully represented appellants, local authorities and local residents' groups as sole counsel and as junior both at planning inquiries and hearings including:
+Stephanie is a specialist planning advocate and has successfully represented appellants, local authorities and local residents’ groups as sole counsel and as junior both at planning inquiries and hearings including:

 - successfully representing a local authority with no five year supply in defending a s.78 housing appeal at a week-long inquiry